Do you think you can do more with your kitchen?

 As a ‘safety net’ of sorts, it is also advisable to budget an extra 10% to 15% over your kitchen extension cost.
 This is simply to ensure you have a little extra available, in case you run into any unexpected costs or complications along the way.

-This may seem cautious at first, but is the best way in ensuring that you have enough in the bank when you start work!
+This may seem cautious at first, but it is the best way to ensure that you have enough in the bank when you start work!

 Do I need planning permission to build a kitchen extension?

-Having a plethora of kitchen extension ideas is all well and good, but what happens if you need to fulfil planning permission requirements and building regulations?
+All of this is well and good, but what happens if you need to fulfil planning permission requirements and building regulations?

-Before getting started on your dream kitchen extension, take a walk down your street and note if or any other properties have extensions similar to the one you have in mind.
+Before getting started on your dream kitchen, take a walk down your street and note if any other properties have extensions similar to the one you have in mind.
 If so, it most likely indicates that you will be permitted to proceed with the project.

 - You can extend a detached property by 8m to the rear if it’s a single-storey extension (6m for a semi or terraced house), or by 3m if it’s double